 - “MILSET” will mean “MILSET Expo Sciences International”.

 - “NSFC” will mean “National Science Fair Committee”.

 - “Respondent” will mean the alleged infracting party.

 3 APPLICATION OF THIS POLICY

-3.1 This Policy applies to all Individuals defined in the Definitions with respect to all discipline matters that may arise during the course of Youth Science Canada’s business, activities and events, including but not limited to, the office environment, the CWSF, the ISEF, MILSET, travel associated with Youth Science Canada activities, and any meetings of staff, committees or the Board of Directors.
+3.1 This Policy applies to all Individuals defined in the Definitions with respect to all discipline matters (except for issues of academic integrity of CWSF participants which is dealt with in policy 1.5.5) that may arise during the course of Youth Science Canada’s business, activities and events, including but not limited to, the office environment, the CWSF, the ISEF, MILSET, travel associated with Youth Science Canada activities, and any meetings of staff, committees or the Board of Directors.

 3.2 Discipline matters and complaints arising within the business, activities or events organized by entities not listed in Section 3.1 will be dealt with pursuant to the policies of these other entities unless accepted by Youth Science Canada at its sole discretion or such discipline matters and complaints adversely affect relationships within Youth Science Canada’s and is detrimental to the image and reputation of Youth Science Canada.